Table of Contents

-Beagles were used for the hunt.
-They were bred specifically for their sense of smell, their ability to pick up a trail and follow it until they find their prey.
+Because they are scent hounds, their speciality was to pick up a trail and follow it until they found their prey.

-Their endurance is such that they won’t give up until you make them or they succeed in their hunt.
+Their endurance is such that they won't give up until you make them or they succeed in their pursuit.

-After all, there were usually more Beagles on the hunt then there was prey.
+After all, there were usually more Beagles on the hunt than there was prey.